| Nothing is harder to categorize than an artist as

 brush stroke to brush stroke, their final configuration often

+a surprise to the artist himself.
 His work, like Gertrude Stein’s literary free associations,

 are clearly born of the unconscious, assembling into shapes